delight-im/Knowledge/MySQL.md

    SELECT User, Host, HEX(authentication_string) FROM mysql.user;
    ```

    There shouldn't be any user left that has no name or no password.
-If there is, either remove that user or set a password (and a proper name)
+If there is, either remove that user or set a password.

  * Now initialize MySQL's data directory: